Skip to Main Content

 • Compare loans: You may get a lower interest rate by opting for a different type of mortgage.
 For example, if you qualify for a conventional mortgage, you may receive a better rate with it than you would with an FHA loan.

-• Compare lenders: Some lenders will offer you different rates than others.
+• Compare lenders: Some lenders will offer you rates different from others.
 It’s always worth your time to compare rates to save money.

 • Save for a higher down payment: A higher down payment will result in a lower loan-to-value ratio, which should lower your interest rate with your lender.